gmlewis/irmf/examples/011-bifilar-coil/README.md

 ## bifilar-coil-2.irmf

-Let's take bifilar-coil-1 above and add in dielectric between the metal wires.
+Let's take bifilar-coil-1 above and add in a dielectric between the metal wires.

 ![bifilar-coil-2.png](bifilar-coil-2.png)